- Updated links to current forms

 In order to support our volunteers as they plan for future in-person Girl Scout activities, GS-NCCP has developed a meter to monitor the pandemic status throughout our council operating areas.
 Volunteers should first look to GS-NCCP’s meter on this page, which will be reviewed and updated as warranted.
-Using GS-NCCP’s meter as first level guidance, city/county/national guidance may also be incorporated at the Yellow and Green stages.
-Precedence should always be given to the most conservative guidance provided by the city, county, state, nation, or GS-NCCP.
-For example, if local guidance is more strict, then you should follow those parameters or if GS-NCCP guidance is more conservative, you should follow it for in-person Girl Scout activities and so on.
-Our current status level is ORANGE.
+Please use GS-NCCP’s meter as well as city/county/state orders and guidance.
+Precedence should always be given to the most conservative orders provided by the city, county, state, nation, or GS-NCCP.
+For example, if local city or county orders are stricter, then you should follow those parameters or if GS-NCCP guidance is more conservative, you should follow it for in-person Girl Scout activities and so on.
+Our current status level is GREEN.

-Please note: While this is our intended approach at the time of this update, please be aware that the data available related to COVID-19 is changing daily and we may change our approach as the situation warrants.
-We currently anticipate that these guidelines will remain in place at least until October 2 so that we can evaluate the recommendations from our local government and the impacts of students returning in-person to school before providing additional guidance.
+Please note: While this is our intended approach at the time of this update, please be aware that the data available related to COVID-19 is changing often and we may change our approach as the situation warrants.
+We will continue to evaluate the recommendations from our local government and the status of schools as we provide additional guidance.